What is a Motion Picture Projectionist?

 Job Description & Duties Set up and operate motion picture projection and related sound reproduction equipment.

-Motion Picture Projectionist Responsibilities
+Daily Life Of a Motion Picture Projectionist

 - Set up and adjust picture projectors and screens to achieve proper size, illumination, and focus of images, and proper volume and tone of sound.

-What a Motion Picture Projectionist Should Know
+Motion Picture Projectionist Required Skills

 Below is a list of the skills most Motion Picture Projectionists say are important on the job.